8 Ways Beer Is Actually Good for You

 Alcohol, including beer, has anti-inflammatory properties, which is likely why it is linked with such positive implications for heart health, as well as other diseases triggered by inflammation.
 A study published in Arthritis & Rheumatology, which included 1.9 million participants from the Nurses' Health Study (NHS), found that women who drank two to four times per week had a 31 percent decreased risk of rheumatoid arthritis compared to their fellow teetotalers.
 Use these tricks to open a beer without a bottle opener if you're ever in a pinch.

 Beer and hops (as well as red wine and coffee) contain antimicrobial compounds that may help fight unwelcome oral germs linked to plaque and gum disease.
 While one of the benefits of beer is a healthier smile, that doesn't mean you should skip brushing and flossing altogether.
 They're still necessary to have good oral health.

 Could drinking beer set you up for better long-term ocular health?
 Perhaps.
 A 3,654-person study published in the American Journal of Ophthalmology found participants with moderate alcohol consumption had a 50 percent lower incidence of cataract surgery (versus non-drinkers and heavy drinkers) over a period of five to ten years.
 Antioxidants in wine and beer may be responsible for these benefits; a number of studies show that cataracts and macular degeneration are more prevalent when a diet is low in antioxidants.
 We’ll toast to that!

 Beer could reduce your risk of kidney stones

-Beer may safe for people with type 2 diabetes
+Beer may lower the odds of type 2 diabetes